craigthomas/Chip8Python/README.md

 for the interpreter.
 By default, the interpreter will start with a 64K memory size, but this behavior can be controlled with the `--mem_size` flag.
 Valid options are `64K` or `4K` for historical purposes.

+### Colors

+The original Chip8 language specification called for pixels to be turned on or off.
+It did not specify what color the pixel states had to be.
+The emulator lets the user specify what colors they want to use when the emulator is running.
+Color values are specified by using HTML hex values such as `AABBCC` without the leading `#`.
+There are currently 4 color values that can be set:

+* `--color_0` specifies the background color.
+This defaults to `000000`.
+* `--color_1` specifies bitplane 1 color.
+This defaults to `666666`.
+* `--color_2` specifies bitplane 2 color.
+This defaults to `BBBBBB`.
+* `--color_3` specifies bitplane 1 and 2 overlap color.
+This defaults to `FFFFFF`.

+For Chip8 and SuperChip 8 programs, only the background color `color_0` (for pixels turned off) and the bitplane 1 color `color_1` (for pixels turned on) are used.
+Only XO Chip programs will use `color_2` and `color_3` when the additional bitplanes are potentially used.

 ## Customization